omahs/node/contrib/localnet/README.md

 flexible, close to real world, and with fast turnaround between edit code -> compile -> test results.

-This is primarily tested on a recent Linux distribution such as Ubuntu 22.04 LTS, though macOS should also work (not tested).
+This has been regularly tested on MacOS (M1, with x86 based Docker), and Linux (Ubuntu 22.04).

 The docker-compose.yml file defines a network with: